How to use Data Driven Alerts in Tableau 2019.1

 Once this is published to either Tableau Online or Tableau Server, navigate to the view and click on the numeric axis - in this case, the “Population Total” axis.
 Now, to create the Alert - click on the Alert button.

 The Alert options screen is displayed allowing you to tailor the alert you receive to your requirements.
 In this scenario, I can set an alert to trigger if the UK Population reaches, for example, 62 million.

 Some great real-world examples that would work really well include alerts when patient waiting time targets have been breached; alerts when ticket sales reach a defined percentage of the venue capacity; or alerts when data quality issues reach a certain level.

 If and when this happens an e-mail will be sent to any number of recipients.
 This can be determined by adding recipients to the ‘Recipients’ box of the Alert options screen.
 NB - your recipients must have an active subscription to Tableau Online / Server for them to be able to receive these alerts.
 The title of these e-mails can also be changed through the Alert options screen - as well as the frequency of these e-mails.
-For example, once only when the criteria is first met; or perhaps weekly whilst the criteria is being met.
+For example, once only when the criteria are first met; or perhaps weekly whilst the criteria are being met.

 When you’ve set up your Alert options, click on the Create Alert button.
 You’ll get a message confirming your Alert has been created,

 Your Tableau Online / Tableau Server administrator will need to ensure that the correct permissions are set up to allow users to both create and receive alerts.
 Further details can be found here - https://onlinehelp.tableau.com/current/server/en-us/subscribe_alert_access.htm

 Receiving an Alert